 - Many land mines are unaccounted for, due to excessive flooding and landslides throughout northern Bosnia and Herzegovina.

-- You should take special care to stay on hard surfaced areas and out of abandoned buildings when near the former lines of conflict, including the suburbs of Sarajevo.
+- Stay on hard surfaced areas and out of abandoned buildings when near the former lines of conflict, including the suburbs of Sarajevo.

-- Can be large and disruptive involving property damage and injuries.
+- Can occur spontaneously and be large and disruptive, involving property damage and injuries.

-- Exercise caution if you encounter large gatherings in Sarajevo and throughout the country.
+- Exercise caution if you encounter large gatherings throughout the country.

 - Can be dangerous!
-While not common, rival fans have gotten into fights and caused damage to property.
-Plan ahead whether you want to be in the area.
+Rival fans occasionally get into fights and cause property damage.
+Plan ahead to avoid the area.

 Terrorist threats and violent incidents:

-- In 2015, a terrorist opened fire on several off-duty soldiers near a military base in Sarajevo.
-Earlier in 2015, another terrorist attacked a police station in Zvornik.
-A terrorist shooting attack in 2011 targeted the U.S. Embassy in Sarajevo, wounding one local police officer.
+- In 2015, a terrorist opened fire on several off-duty soldiers near a military base in Sarajevo, and another terrorist attacked a police station in Zvornik.
+A 2011 terrorist attack targeted U.S. Embassy Sarajevo, wounding one local police officer.

-- Local criminals are known to use firearms and explosives to settle personal, business, and political disputes.
+- Local criminals use firearms and explosives to settle disputes.
+In December 2016, individuals used explosives against three local businesses in Sarajevo.

-- The foreign community is rarely the target of violence, but there is always the danger of being in the wrong place at the wrong time.
+- The foreign community is rarely the target of violence, but collateral damage can occur.

 Attacks by stray dogs:

-Crime: The overall crime rate throughout the country remains moderate, although Sarajevo has a consistently high rate of property crime.
+Crime: The overall crime rate throughout the country remains moderate, although Sarajevo has a consistently-high rate of property-related crime.

-- The most common criminal activities throughout Sarajevo are armed robberies, residential break-ins, break-ins and thefts of vehicles, and pick-pocketing.
+- The most common criminal activities throughout Sarajevo are armed robberies, residential break-ins, vehicle break-ins and thefts, and pick-pocketing.

-- Be alert to your surroundings at all times, especially after dark and in locations visited by foreigners such as cafés and restaurants.
+- Be alert at all times, especially after dark and in locations frequented by foreigners, such as cafés and restaurants.